Elmwood Tower: History

 By spring 1962, 307 of the 320 total rooms had been leased out and the Masons announced they aimed to open the tower on Thanksgiving Day, 1963.
 On November 20, 1962, Freemason grand secretary Carl Greisen reported that construction of the Elmwood Tower was 28 days ahead of schedule.
 The Shriner Legion of Honor visited the site on May 17, 1963.
 During this visit, the group was part of the topping ceremony to place the last steel girder; this beam was decorated with a United States Flag that previously had flown atop the United States Capital building.
 In June 1963, the cornerstone was laid by Ralph M. Carhart, Grand Master of Masons in Nebraska, and the ceremony was attended by Senator Roman Hruska.
 Construction on the Elmwood tower ended in 1964, where it was originally referred to as the Masonic Manor.
 Following completion, Norman Warwick, leader of a Masonic auxiliary group, was the first resident in April 1964.
 Residency was initially limited to Masons and their widows over the age of 62.
 In 1968, the building was bailed out by residents after running into financial difficulties, and, in response, residency was expanded to those who were 50 years old and to non-Masons.

 On August 28, 1970, an incident involving a lit cigarette led to a third alarm fire on the fifth floor of the tower; over 120 firefighters responded.
 The fire was largely contained to two rooms due to the building's fireproofing features, including a ventilation system that automatically sealed when detecting temperatures over 180 F. One hundred residents, approximately one third of the total occupants, had to be rescued by firefighters.
-The buildings construction, firefighter's efforts, and residents' cooperation were all identified as factors that limited total casualties.
+The building's construction, firefighters' efforts, and residents' cooperation were all identified as factors that limited total casualties.
 The fire was reported at 7:00 A.M. and under control within an hour.
 In total, three people lost their lives, including the owner of a local utilities company and a 19 year old man.